University Accreditation, Program and Enrollment Information

 - Ms. Kim Hadley - VP for Finance and Administration

 - Dr. James Krall - VP of University Advancement

 - Dr. Richard Ellis - Dean of the Graduate School

 - Dr. Rob Norwood - Dean of Undergraduate Studies

 Honors and Recognition

-- U.S. News & World Report’s-ranked second and top value in the Southern Region and third on the Best Value list for 2016.
+- U.S. News & World Report ranked second in the Southern Region and third on the Best Value list for 2016.

-JBU’s 200-acre main campus is located in Siloam Springs, Arkansas.
-More than 60 percent of the buildings are new or have been renovated in the last 10 years.
+JBU’s 200-acre main campus is located in Siloam Springs, Ark.
+More than 69 percent of the buildings are new or have been renovated in the last 10 years.